 The Queen of Quirks

 Your sewing room is cluttered and disorganized and you tend to collect all kinds of fabrics and notions.
 And when you sew, you want to create something that no one else has done before.
 This is because you are driven by a constant pursuit of your own personal authenticity through your art.
 This means skipping the usual patterns and heading right on to your peculiar ideas.
 One of the reasons why you are sewing your own clothes is precisely because you don’t want to wear the same clothes as everybody else who simply buy their garments from the stores.
-You are also the type who do not like to throw anything away because who knows, it might just be the right accent for your next creation.
+You are also the type who does not like to throw anything away because who knows, it might just be the right accent for your next creation.
 And really, nobody will be surprised if Avant-Garde art is your cup of tea.

 Quirky Queens might enjoy this article the Cosplay Phenomenon:

 The Thrifty Dame

 You can make dresses out of old curtains and pillowcases because you are a genius in cutting corners while still coming up with fabulous creations.
 When you start a new project, you either check what you have on hand or rush towards the local thrift shop to find a way to make a sewing project without spending too much.
 Unlike the quirky dame, your sewing room is more organized but you also don’t like to dispose of anything since turning scraps into a work of art makes you happy.
 Indeed, you can consider yourself a Post-Modernist and a mistress of upcycling!

 For all those Thrifty Dames out there, you may find this article on upcycling kids clothing right up your alley: